 Interviewers in probability sampling are given specific sampling procedures to follow or names and addresses already selected by a randomization scheme, selected without human subjectivity.
 For example, if you were to sample every third person that walked in the door of the HUB regardless of who they are.

 The main difference between these two approaches is that probability sampling removes human subjectivity.
-The probability sampling does not depend on your subjective judgment for determining samples.
+Probability sampling does not depend on your subjective judgment for determining samples.

 This is an important distinction that you need to be able to make.

 Example 1-1: Sample Results for the 1948 Washington State Presidential Poll Section